dtedesco1/zksync-example/README.md

+# zkSync Example

-Experimenting with various zkEVMs. zksync is one of them.
+I'm experimenting with various zkEVMs. zksync is one of them.